ProteinGym/proteingym-base/docs/decisions/0001-record-architecture-decisions.md

 ## Considered Options

-- Markdown file: Use a simple text file format to document decisions.
+- Markdown file in git: Use a simple text file format to document decisions.
-  - Dedicated tool: Use a specialized tool for managing architecture decisions.
+  - with dedicated tool: Use a specialized tool for managing architecture decisions.
 - Wiki: Use a wiki platform to document decisions.

 ## Decision matrix